Best Places to Live in South Carolina (2026): Safe, Affordable Cities Ranked

 1. Agent Commission

-Avoid it: Use reAlpha’s zero-commission platform and keep that cash in your pocket.
+Avoid it: Use reAlpha’s full-service support platform and keep that savings toward your closing costs.

 2. Closing Costs